UN Armenia support to people displaced from in and around Nagorno-Karabakh and affected communities in Armenia

 The UN and partners are now working to build on these results with a new strategy that will also help development partners better identify gaps to support, complementing government and municipal programmes.
 “By mid-January, we will launch the Inter-Agency Response Plan to enhance our response to both the broader humanitarian consequences of the Nagorno-Karabakh crisis as well as early recovery needs for hosting communities, support to jobs and livelihoods and community resilience,” noted Mr. Sharp while summarizing the report.

-Read the latest report on UN Armenia’s and partners’ support to the displaced people from Nagorno-Karabakh in Armenia.
+3. Latest report on UN Armenia’s and partners’ support to the displaced people from Nagorno-Karabakh in Armenia.

 Data received from the Migration Service of the Ministry of Territorial Administration and Infrastructure on 8 December 2020.